On split quasi-hereditary covers and Ringel duality: Fully faithfulness of on subcategories of

 We will now use Theorems \ref{moduleMuellerpartone} and \ref{moduleMuellerparttwo} to establish relative codominant dimension with respect to $Q$ as a measure for the strength of the connection between $A$ and $\End_A(Q)^{op}$ via the functor $\Hom_A(Q, -)\colon A\m\rightarrow \End_A(Q)^{op}\m$.

-\subsection{$Q-\codomdim {(A, R)} \geq 2$ as a tool for double centralizer properties}
+\subsection{$Q\rcodomdim {(A, R)} \geq 2$ as a tool for double centralizer properties}

-\begin{Lemma} Let $\mathcal{X}$ be the full subcategory of $A\m\cap R\proj$ whose modules $X$ satisfy $Q-\codomdim_{(A, R)} X\geq 2$.
+\begin{Lemma} Let $\mathcal{X}$ be the full subcategory of $A\m\cap R\proj$ whose modules $X$ satisfy $Q\rcodomdim_{(A, R)} X\geq 2$.
 Then, $\Hom_A(Q, -)$ is fully faithful on $\mathcal{X}$. \end{Lemma} \begin{proof} By Theorem \ref{moduleMuellerpartone}, $\chi_{X}$ is an isomorphism for every $X\in \mathcal{X}$.
 Fix $F_Q=\Hom_A(Q, -)$ and $\mathbb{I}$ its left adjoint.
 Then, if $F_Qf=0$ for some $f\in \Hom_{\mathcal{X}}(M, N)$, we obtain $f\circ \chi_M=\chi_N\circ \mathbb{I}F_Qf=0$.
 Hence, in such a case, $f=0$.
 So, $F_Q$ is faithful.
 To show fullness, let $g\in \Hom_B(F_QM, F_QN)$ with $M,N\in \mathcal{X}$.
 Fixing $h=\chi_N \circ \mathbb{I} g\circ \chi_M^{-1}$ we get $F_Qh=g$. \end{proof}

-In the following, we will see what does Lemma \ref{fullyfaithfulnesstwo} in case $\mathcal{X}=(A, R)\inj\cap R\proj$.
+The next result says that fully faithfulness of $F_Q$ on $\add DA$ is related with a double centralizer property.
 Such a result is exactly a version of \citep[Proposition 4.33]{Rouquier2008} for general double centralizer properties.
-This result is known in the literature for Artinian algebras (see for example \citep[Corollary 2.4]{zbMATH00423524}).
+This result is known in the literature for Artinian algebras (see for example \mbox{\citep[Corollary 2.4]{zbMATH00423524}}).

 \begin{Lemma} Let $A$ be a projective Noetherian $R$-algebra.
-Let $Q\in A\m\cap R\proj$ satisfying ${DQ\otimes_A Q}\in R\proj$ and denote by $B$ the endomorphism algebra $\End_A(Q)^{op}$.
+Let $Q\in A\m\cap R\proj$ satisfying $\Hom_A(Q, Q)\in R\proj$ and denote by $B$ the endomorphism algebra $\End_A(Q)^{op}$.
 The following assertions are equivalent. \begin{enumerate}[(i)] \item The canonical map of algebras $A\rightarrow \End_B(Q)^{op}$, given by $a\mapsto (q\mapsto aq)$, is an isomorphism. \item $D\chi_{X}$ is an isomorphism of right $A$-modules for all $X\in (A, R)\inj\cap R\proj$. \item The restriction of $F_Q$ to $\add DA$ is full and faithful. \end{enumerate} \end{Lemma} \begin{proof} Denote by $\psi$ the canonical map of algebras $A\rightarrow \End_B(Q)^{op}$ and denote by $\omega_X$ the natural transformation between the identity functor and the double dual $DD$ for $X\in A\m$.
 The equivalence $(i)\Leftrightarrow (ii)$ follows from the following commutative diagram

 with horizontal maps being isomorphisms, where $\sigma_Q\colon DDQ\rightarrow D\Hom_A(Q, DA)$ is given by ${h\mapsto (f\mapsto h(f(-)(1_A)))}$, and $\theta$ is the isomorphism given by Tensor-Hom adjunction.